-Nursing observations should be documented every 15 minutes, who is within the seclusion suite at all times (completed on the paper seclusion observation sheet - Appendix 6).
+Nursing observations should be documented every 15 minutes by a trained professional who is within the seclusion suite at all times (completed on the paper seclusion observation sheet - Appendix 6).

 At any time staff should raise any concerns about the patient's condition with the Responsible Clinician or duty doctor.